tmscarla/akka-big-data/README.md

 * *Random*: crafts randomly generated messages within a specified keySize and valueSize range.
 * *Read*: reads rows from a csv file with two columns ['Key', 'Value']

+Operators are organized in stages.
+Normally, each Operator is assigned to a different stage (and its Workers consequently).
+If there is a Split operator, all the Operators between Split and Merge live in the same stage, i.e. they are in "parallel".
+A Split operator duplicates each message for each Operator in its downstram.

+When a message reaches the Sink, it is written permanently on a CSV file under the /data folder.

 ## Stream vs Batch mode
+The engine can work into different ways

 ## Fault tolerance